facebookincubator/velox/velox/docs/develop/types.rst

 Types
 =====

 Velox supports scalar types and complex types.
-These types cover both Presto and Spark data types.
+These types cover most of the Presto and Spark data types.

 Scalar Types